Is It Possible To Lose Belly Fat In A Week?

 Fenugreek (or methi) seeds can prevent fat accumulation and have hypoglycemic properties (3).
 They can also improve insulin sensitivity in people with type 2 diabetes (4).

 Drink fenugreek soaked water first thing in the morning (add two teaspoons of fenugreek seeds to a cup of water (375 ml) and let them soak overnight), 30 minutes before breakfast.
-Avoid adding fenugreek seeds to detox water if you have hypoglycemiai XA condition in which blood glucose level becomes lower than the normal range and causes confusion, heart palpitations, and anxiety. .
+Avoid adding fenugreek seeds to detox water if you have hypoglycemiai A condition in which blood glucose level becomes lower than the normal range and causes confusion, heart palpitations, and anxiety. .
 Instead, you can have lime water.

 2. Have A High-Protein Breakfast

+Wondering how to lose belly fat with this method?
 A high-protein breakfast, like protein powder smoothies and eggs or Greek yogurt and oatmeal, helps in keeping you full for a long duration.
 Proteins take longer to digest and hence increase satiety.

 Sara Chatfield, MPH, RDN, says, “A high-protein diet will not cause belly fat unless the diet is too high in calories.
 In fact, adequate protein is important for maintaining muscle mass and metabolic rate during weight loss.
-However, eating too much of sugar and refined carbs from sugary drinks, packaged snack foods, and white flour products can lead to more belly fat storage.”
+However, eating too much sugar and refined carbs from sugary drinks, packaged snack foods, and white flour products can lead to more belly fat storage.”

 Dietary sources of protein increase thermogenesis in the body, which means you burn calories to digest the protein.